 Students are encouraged to consult with their instructor and/or an academic advisor when initiating a Course Withdrawal.
 The instructor's permission must be requested and received if requesting a withdrawal after 60% and before 75% of the course is completed.
 After 75% of the course is completed, students may apply for an Excused Withdrawal due to medical, catastrophic, or other circumstances beyond the student's control.
-Specific dates of deadlines for this semester can be found at http://www.mc3.edu/adm-fin-aid/deadlines
+Specific dates of deadlines for this semester can be found on the Registration Calendar.

-Should you wish to withdraw from the course, the deadline to withdraw without my signature is October 31, 2019.
+Should you wish to withdraw from the course, the deadline to withdraw without my signature is Thursday, November 3, 2022.
 If you do not formally withdrawal, you will receive an F for the course even if you stop attending.
-After October 31, 2019, I will not sign any withdrawal requests unless you have a documented emergency.
+After Thursday, November 3, 2022, I will not sign any withdrawal requests unless you have a documented emergency.
 If I have not returned the first paper by this date, I will extend the deadline until one week after that paper is returned.

-The absolute last day to get my signature is November 14, 2019.
-After that, all requests to withdrawal must be made directly to Academic Affairs.
+The absolute last day to get my signature is November 17, 2022.
+After that, all requests to withdrawal must be made directly to the Dean of Arts and Humanities.